Donor Profile

 Germany’s 2024 budget: Massive ODA cuts after a fiscal odyssey

 Overall, the German government advocates for a holistic approach to human security and supports multilateral solutions.
 The government’s security policy focuses on a triad of foreign, defense, and development policies.
-The BMZ initiated a platform to strengthen Germany’s engagement in the reconstruction of Ukraine in March 2023 and has set up an emergency program for Ukraine with a current volume of EUR1.3 billion ( US$1.3 billion) (as of April 2024), which is expected to be further expanded throughout the duration of the war to address the increasing need for the reconstruction of Ukraine.
-Germany is planned to host the Ukraine Recovery Conference in June 2024.
+The BMZ initiated a platform to strengthen Germany’s engagement in the reconstruction of Ukraine in March 2023 and has set up an emergency program for Ukraine with a current volume of EUR1.3 billion ( US$1.4 billion), which is expected to be further expanded throughout the duration of the war to address the increasing need for the reconstruction of Ukraine.

 Under its latest G7 Presidency in 2022, Germany launched three initiatives: